jordibc/mauve/README.md

 ## Bugs

 Yes there are bugs.
-Do *not* send reports anymore to `aaron.darling(at)uts.edu.au` since the software is no longer maintained.
-But if you open an issue in the repository, we together may figure out a solution.
+Do **not** send reports anymore to `aaron.darling(at)uts.edu.au` since the software is no longer maintained.
+But if you open an issue in this repository, we may figure out a solution together.